valkey-io/valkey-doc/topics/persistence.md

 ## No persistence

-If you prefer **not** to have persistence (eg. when using a Valkey instance solely as a cache) that is also possibility.
+If you prefer **not** to have persistence (eg. when using a Valkey instance solely as a cache) that is also a possibility.

 First comment out or remove all existing `save` lines that are present in the current configuration file.
 Then add the following configuration instead: